G-Research/delta-sorter/README.md

 ## Components
 - `crates/sorter-core`: core library for planning, rewriting, committing, and validating.
 - `crates/sorter-cli`: CLI `deltasort` wrapping the core library.
-- `crates/sorter-py`: native Python module (PyO3) exposing sorter-core to Python as `deltasort_rs`.
-- `python/deltasort`: thin Python wrapper that calls the native module.
+- `python/`: native Python module (PyO3) exposing sorter-core to Python as `deltasort_rs`, with thin Python wrapper that calls the native module.

 ## Install / Build
 Use one of the following workflows (equivalent):